-The mission of the Institute for Family Governance (IFG) is to help implement strong governance that endures.
-This is achieved through multi-disciplinary collaboration and know-how exchange among trusted advisors (from the fields of law, psychology and family business consulting) and the families they serve.
+The mission of the Institute for Family Governance (“IFG”) is to implement strong governance that endures.
+This is achieved by empowering beneficiaries through inter-generational planning.
+Our values are serving families through: (i) open discussion, (ii) multi-disciplinary collaboration and (iii) know how exchange among families and the trusted advisors who serve them.

 View our About IFG page for more information.